If the birthday of a character is included in a work, then it is either plot-relevant or significant for the character. Or both.

 - There's also Misa, whose birthday falls on Christmas.
 Quite appropriate for a character who's childlike, cute and willing to give of herself to others (specifically, Light).

-- A variation/subversion: In Higashi No Eden: Takizawa Akira and Morimi Saki were born one day apart, in the last week of the Showa era.
+- A variation/subversion: In Eden of the East: Takizawa Akira and Morimi Saki were born one day apart, in the last week of the Showa era.
 Subverted in that Takizawa Akira is an alias that he picked specifically because of the similar birthdays.

 - In Bakuman。, Azuki's birthday is November 5.
 This has absolutely no bearing on the plot of Bakuman。, but it seems to be the creators' olive branch to the month of November after Death Note, which had particularly nasty developments occur in all three Novembers featured in the series, and especially November 5.